LSHS TESTING CALENDAR and INFORMATION

 ACT for JUNIORS

-This year's exam for the Class of 2023 will be held on March 8, 2022.
+This year's exam for the Class of 2024 will be held on March 7, 2023.
 To adhere to the ACT testing requirements, only juniors will be in attendance that day and all other grade levels will be participating in a digital learning Opportunities Day event.
-Details about the schedule, student testing locations, what to bring, and more was emailed to juniors and including in newsletters prior to the event.
+Details about the schedule, student testing locations, what to bring, and more will be emailed to juniors and included in newsletters prior to the event.

 Anyone else looking to take the ACT would need to register on their own for a National testing date.
 Lakeville North or South will generally be an option for location on most of those Saturday options.
 Find out more and to register, visit ACT.org